Address: Phoenix Parkway, Corby, NN17 5DT

 Contact details can be found here

-Corby Fire Station is located to the west of the town centre and is crewed by 44 firefighters – with 11 on each of the four watches – and the Station Manager.
+Corby Fire Station is located to the west of the town centre at Phoenix Parkway, having opened in February 1996.
+It is the largest brigade in Northamptonshire, crewed by 44 firefighters – with 11 on each of the four watches – and the Station Manager.

-Corby is home to one fire pump, and a high-volume pump (HVP) that can also be deployed to largescale national incidents.
-The HVP has been used on many occasions locally to deal with floods in Northamptonshire and to supply water over long distances at major fires.
+The station also has another Scania fire engine, as well as a High-Volume Pump (HVP) that can also be deployed to largescale national incidents.
+The HVP (pictured below) has been used on many occasions locally to deal with floods in Northamptonshire and to supply water over long distances at major fires.

 Another specialism for Corby is handling incidents involving contamination.
-The station has a mass decontamination pod which contains temporary decontamination units, one for the firefighters in their PPE and one which contains a de-robe section, showers and a re-robe section for members of the public.
+The station has a mass decontamination pod which contains temporary decontamination units, one for the firefighters in their PPE (pictured below) and one which contains a de-robe section, showers and a re-robe section for members of the public.

 The public unit can see more than 150 people pass through in an hour.
 The units are fully self-sufficient using water from the pumps for the showers, which is collected and removed by the Environment Agency, a generator to provide electricity and full PPE for firefighters.
-Once at the scene of a hazardous material incident, crews will assemble the units and have them fully operational within 40 minutes.